 Ms. Caswell (who had a 20+ year association with the Hermitage property and the Swayze family) conceived the idea of saving the buildings for use as an artist retreat.
 The Sarasota County Arts Council assumed leadership to raise the funds, negotiate the lease with the County, and recruit the community leadership for the organization to move the project from a “notion” to a reality.
 Mr. Adler assumed the chairmanship of the Arts Council’s Hermitage Artist Retreat Committee.
 Together they set about raising friends and funds to make the artist retreat a reality.
 They worked together with Sarasota architect Bob Town to renovate the historic buildings.

-The County Commissioners of Sarasota County at that time; Shannon Staub, John Thaxton, Paul Mercier, David R. Mills, and Nora Patterson had the insight to seize on the idea and support it unanimously.
-The commission granted the Arts Council a long-term, $1-year lease on the property, and County Parks and Recreation Department was assigned the oversight responsibility, where it remains.
+The County Commissioners of Sarasota County at that time – Shannon Staub, Jon Thaxton, Paul Mercier, David R. Mills, and Nora Patterson – had the insight to seize on the idea and support it unanimously.
+The commission granted the Arts Council a long-term, $1/year lease on the property, and County Parks and Recreation Department was assigned the oversight responsibility, where it remains.
+Subsequently, Sarasota County purchased the Palm House just south of the historic Hermitage property to be added to the Hermitage campus, and the lease with the County was transferred to the Hermitage Artist Retreat, Inc. The Palm House includes the Hermitage administrative offices, as well as an indoor performance and gallery space.

 Generous grants were secured from the State of Florida Division of Historical Resources and the Gulf Coast Community Foundation of Venice.
-Pioneer donors who were among the first to believe in the project include Babs Taliaferro-Potter, Gerri Aaron, and Jo Kixmiller whose lead gifts added momentum to the campaign.
-The Dignam family led by Tom and Annette continue a deep involvement as well as their daughter Leslie Edwards who served three terms as our board president.
+Pioneer donors who were among the first to believe in the project include Babs Taliaferro-Potter, Gerri Aaron, and Jo Kixmiller, whose lead gifts added momentum to the campaign.
+The Dignam family led by Tom and Annette continue a deep involvement as well as their daughter Leslie Edwards who has served as board president and continues to serve on the Hermitage Board of Trustees.
 The Caitlin Fund of the Community Foundation of Sarasota County and the William G. and Marie Selby Foundation played a large role in the restoration of the Whitney buildings as well as the restoration of the Tom Dignam Beach Cottage.
 Sadly, our beloved Syd passed away in November 2004, but we continue to be led by the vision he and Patricia shared.
-In 2005, Bruce Rodgers, former Associate Artistic Director of the Asolo Theatre Company, assumed the post of Executive Director.
-Subsequently the County purchased the Palm House just south the historic Hermitage property.
-It houses a gallery space and two performance spaces as well as offices.

 The Hermitage exists today as perhaps the last existing example of pioneer beachfront homesteading on Florida’s Gulf of Mexico.
 It exists because it found its true purpose.
 It is a special place and many people throughout its history have recognized its unique qualities.
 The artists of all disciplines who get to experience the Hermitage tap into its energy and it becomes the catalyst for their creativity.
 Great art is created here.
 It is the art of our day by the artists of our age inspired by our ecological beachfront treasures and by this architectural history.